Thang Nguyen 555

 The internet and the individual, crowd wisdom and personal (paced) enlightenment, zeta bites vs mouthful bites.

 From local village to global village, frequent face-to-face to virtual communication (with complete strangers), we experience unprecedented geographical shift and generational shift.
-No Fisher Temperament Index can help.

-Let’s go off-grid (you wish!).
+Let’s go off grid (you wish!).
 Per NYU study, we need a digital New Year resolution.
 A Sabbath break.

 Changes from within comes after changes (often defeat) from without.
-The world works slowly inward as we are more receptive one layer and one generation at a time.
+The world works slowly inward as we are more receptive one layer and generation at a time.
 It takes courage and loss of face, mostly shame and guilt, to course correct.

 It’s frightening and uplifting.

 Melinda Gates in her Stanford Commencement talks about “small waves” that lent perspectives to “big waves’” doomsday’s scenario (remember, we’re water, not waves).
-In the end, that’s what happened, that we become ourselves (I borrow a title).

 It’s relationship that fulfills our lives.
 Things money can’t buy e.g. 360=degree reputation, self-respect (the right version of self), integrity, taste, class, memories, decency, dignity, empathy, humanity and loyalty.

 At funerals, no one misses dead wood.
-What counts is the deceased’s kind personhood, cherished warm memories and “de-classified” hidden selves, wide linkage and love.
+What counts is the deceased’s kind personhood, cherished warm memories and “de-classified” hidden selves, linkage and love.
 How we make others feel (be-little or uplift them).
 To paraphrase Hemmingway” we are strong in broken places and it’s through those cracks that light can shine through”.

 While in Paris, the Olympic reminds us competition is good.
 But it doesn’t have to be demeaning.

-Reputation & Revelation
+• Reputation & Revelation

 ” If I had two heads, one would have rolled away, outside the gate of Pier 5 on the day before the Fall of Saigon.” (my Sliding Doors/when it’s worst)